 Headlines like How to Get More InMail Responses

 fill the screen as the recruiter eagerly learns how to fill job requisitions as quickly as possible.
-In the midst of these self-improvement and career-advancing techniques, however, many recruiters fail to consider one important aspect of the job: the candidate.
+In the midst of these self-improvement and career-advancing techniques, however, many recruiters fail to consider an important aspect of the job: the candidate.
 Qualigence conducted a survey

-In other words, as recruiters are striving to improve their skill set, candidates are still suffering at their hands.
+In other words, as recruiters strive to improve their skill set, candidates still suffer at their hands.
 A recruiter will never be successful unless candidates become their number one priority.
 Consider the following 3 tips for candidate experience.

-Keep their Attention:
+Keep their attention

-As of 2013, the average attention span is eight seconds (hreonline).
-Undoubtedly, recruiters and hiring managers have a very small window from which to grab and hold candidates’ attention.
-This means that long, tedious job descriptions are likely to do more harm than good and must be done away with immediately.
-Andrew R. McIlvaine reiterates the words of one executive recruiter as he writes, “Most people will not sift through a long list of qualifications -- they want to see what the company is about, what it feels like to work there, that they’re going to be part of something that’s engaging and satisfying.
+With the average attention span being 8 seconds, recruiters and hiring managers have a tiny window to grab and maintain candidates’ attention.
+This means that long, tedious job descriptions are likely to do more harm than good.
+Most folks won’t sift through a long list of qualifications; they’ll skim, at best.
+They want to see what the company is all about, that they’re a part of a company and its culture that’s engaging and satisfying.

-Invest in Culture:
+Invest in culture